St Mary's Cathedral College, Sydney

-St Mary's Cathedral College (SMCC) is a systemic Catholic secondary day school for boys, located in the central business district of Sydney, New South Wales, Australia.
-Founded in 1824, it is the oldest Catholic school in Australia and among the oldest schools in the country, currently catering for approximately 770 students from Year 3 to Year 12.
+St Mary's Cathedral College (SMCC) is a systemic coeducational Catholic day school for students, located in the central business district of Sydney, New South Wales, Australia.
+Founded in 1824, it is among the oldest schools in the country, currently catering for approximately 830 students from Kindergarten to Year 12.
 The college is administered by Sydney Catholic Schools of the Archdiocese of Sydney and operates as a systemic school; it is attached to St Mary's Cathedral.
 It serves as the choir school for the cathedral, and the choristers of St Mary's Cathedral Choir are drawn from the college.
 From 1910 until 2016 the college was the responsibility of the Congregation of Christian Brothers and was latterly administered via Edmund Rice Education Australia.
 It was the last school in Sydney to be served by Christian Brothers as both principal and deputy principal.

 History

 St Mary's Cathedral College was established in 1824 as an elementary school by the Rev. John Therry.
 The high school was established in 1828.
-It is the oldest Catholic school in Australia.
 The school was conducted by the Christian Brothers and is administered by Sydney Catholic Schools, Eastern Region.
 The Christian Brothers association with the school dates back to 1911.
 Catholic education on the same site as St Mary's Cathedral has been continuous since 1824, except during the construction of the existing college buildings and the associated bishop's quarters (1987–1991).
 Schools on the site have been provided with staff by the Benedictine monks (1824–1882), the Marist Brothers (1883–1910), Sisters of Charity (1883–1967) and the Christian Brothers from 1910.

 The replacement of the Marist order by the Christian Brothers in 1911 was controversial.
 The Marist Brothers had complained to the Archbishop of Sydney, Cardinal Patrick Francis Moran, about their working and living conditions.
 The cardinal ordered them to leave the college.
 He directed the Christian Brothers (under threat of interdict) to take over the college in their place, which they did.
 The cardinal then granted to the Christian Brothers the requests that the Marist Brothers had been denied.
 The College celebrated 100 years of Christian Brothers administration in 2011.
 Christian Brother administration of the college ended in 2016 after 105 years.